High School Classes

 Tutor: Ann Norwood

-Writing Analysis is a college-prep 32-week combined literature and writing course designed to help students read, think, and write effectively about literature in a manageable, step-by-step way.
+English Literary Analysis is a college-prep 32-week combined literature/writing course designed to help students read, think, and write effectively about literature in a manageable, step-by-step way.
 It provides a foundation in important critical thinking and writing skills for high school, college, and beyond.

-Beginning with short stories and progressing to novels, the student will learn how to annotate what they read, identify literary elements and literary devices and why they work well.
+Beginning with short stories and progressing to novels, students will learn how to annotate what they read as well as identify literary elements/devices and why they work well.
 Vocabulary will be included with the literary selections.
 Class discussion will be lively and thought-provoking.

 The primary writing focus will be on incrementally (step-by-step) teaching students how to read, interpret, and analyze great literary classics using the Socratic method.
 Students will learn to form an opinion that can be argued and then “proven” with analysis.

 Students will learn to think critically – to articulate their thoughts through reading and studying quality literature, to converse about the worldviews of the authors, and to write their thoughts primarily through a variety of essays using analytical writing models.
-They will learn proper structure, learn how to compose an effective thesis, and learn to use writing tools at their disposal to make their essays shine.
+They will learn proper structure, how to compose an effective thesis, and how to use writing tools at their disposal to make their essays shine.
+At the end of the year, students will have an impressive notebook that they will want to take to college to help them with their college papers.

 Grammar will be taught in the context of the student’s writing as well as through weekly assignments from The Complete Guide to ACT English Workbook.